Sleep-maintenance insomnia is a common complaint among women at midlife.

 Limit fluids before bedtime.
 To minimize nighttime trips to the bathroom, don't drink anything during the two or three hours before bedtime.

 If you have any ongoing sleep problem, especially if it results in daytime sleepiness, see your primary care provider to investigate the possible causes.
 You may need a change in medications or treatment for an underlying medical condition.
-(For a list of medications that can interfere with sleep, go to www.health.harvard.edu/womenextra.)
 Or if life events are distressing you, seeing a mental health professional could help.

 But sleep-maintenance insomnia is usually a primary insomnia — meaning that there's no obvious medical or psychiatric cause.
 Your clinician (or a sleep specialist, if you've been referred to one) will ask about your lifestyle, your habits, and when, where, and how you sleep.
 She or he may also inquire about your thoughts on sleep and sleep loss, because people who sleep poorly often have ideas about sleep that contribute to insomnia.
-A 2010 study published in the Journal of Psychosomatic Research found that compared with good sleepers, poor sleepers were more likely to believe, for example, that they needed eight hours of sleep to function; that they couldn't function the next day if they didn't have enough sleep; and that they couldn't cope with the consequences of disturbed sleep.
+Compared with good sleepers, poor sleepers were more likely to believe, for example, that they needed eight hours of sleep to function; that they couldn't function the next day if they didn't have enough sleep; and that they couldn't cope with the consequences of disturbed sleep.
 Cognitive techniques (see "Cognitive behavioral therapy") can help change such beliefs.

 One of the best aids in figuring out sleep problems is a sleep diary.
 For a week or two, keep track of your sleep patterns — especially how much time you spend in bed and how much of that time you're awake.
 "This gets into the whole concept of sleep efficiency," says Dr. Carlson.
 "If you're spending less than 80% of your time in bed asleep, you're probably spending too much time in bed."